hindu-comm/mail_stream_indology/2013/05/New_Catalogus_Catalo/99__Dominik_Wujastyk.md

 +++
 [Archive link](https://list.indology.info/pipermail/indology/2013-May/037802.html)

-​Dear Stella,
+Dear Stella,

-​I'm sorry your friends had a bad experience.  ​
+I'm sorry your friends had a bad experience.
-​

 D. K. Agencies
-​normally ​
+normally
 run a very professional service, with in-house MARC cataloguing to Library of Congress standards.
 But my experience
-​, dating back ​
+, dating back
 about ten years
-​,​
+,
 was also that they were
-​good but ​
+good but
 expensive.

 Since then, the Indian Govt. has hugely ratcheted up the postal rates for shipping books out of India.
 It's a completely different prospect now, than in the past, to send a book parcel from India to an international destination.
-And that has hit the international business of ​book distribution ​ companies hard.
+And that has hit the international business of book distribution companies hard.